Tai-Rocha/Forest_Scenarios.github.io/README.md

 ## Preliminary results
 Forest amount for 2020, 2030 and 2050 respectively (Left to right).
 Forest values axis range from 0-100, however I exclude all 0 values, considering just grids with forest.
 Frenquency axis range from 0 - 1000000, represents the number of times that specif Forest values occur.
 Black bars evidencing less forest and green bars more forest.
+Ps.: Need to review carefully the data because there are more forests in the scenario SSP5_RCP865 (worst) than RCP4_RCP6.
+Is it true?
+If it's true, why?    (go one ! :female_detective: )
 <br />
 <br />
 <br />

 ![](https://i.imgur.com/3Rg8B5n.png)